sharmalakshay/LegacyLink/README.md

 4. Run `npm install` to install the necessary dependencies.
 5. Run `node index.js` to start the application.

+## Documentation

+For more detailed information about how to use LegacyLink, check out our [Wiki](https://github.com/sharmalakshay/LegacyLink/wiki).

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, ideas, or want to report a bug, please [open an issue](https://github.com/sharmalakshay/LegacyLink/issues) or [submit a pull request](https://github.com/sharmalakshay/LegacyLink/pulls).